mgp123/mgp123.github.io/_posts/2021-10-5-information-theory-notes.md

 $$E_n \rightarrow C(n)$$

-Requiring $$C$$ to be uniquely decodable is the same as $$G$$ being non ambiguous.
+Requiring $$C$$ to be uniquely decodable is the same as $$G$$ being nonambiguous.
 But we want our encoding system to also be instantaneous for the receiver.
 That is, when the receiver finds a message that matches the binary string it just saw, it should be able to decode it as such and forget about it.
 No "looking ahead".
 But this is the same as asking $$G$$ to be LR(0)!
-And so what we are looking for is that no codeword is prefix of another .
+And so what we are looking for is that no codeword is prefix of another.

 As $$G$$ being LR(0) implies it is non-ambiguous then all prefix codes are uniquely decodable.
 We can also be more generous and allow $$G$$ to be an LR grammar.
 This translates to having to look some finite amount of bits ahead before decoding.
 However this is not necessary, prefix codes are as good as any possible uniquely decodable code.
 We have already shown this indirectly.
 During the proof of P2, we constructed a prefix code for $$l_1..l_n$$ following $$\sum_{l} 2^{-l} \leq 1$$ .
 And P1 tells us that any uniquely decodable code satisfies said restriction on its lengths.
 So